PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - Upper bound of installed capacity of different technologies.
     - To model the potential of technologies with land, fuel, and water constraints.

-  * - technology variable cost
+  * - technology variable OM cost
     - Variable operation and maintenance costs of different technologies.
     - To calculate the system cost.

-  * - transline
+  * - transmission line investment cost
-    - Investment cost of transmission lines.
+    - Investment cost of transmission lines (if there is no exising nor planned transmission lines between two specific zones, leave the data entries blank).
     - To calculate the system cost.

-  * - transline efficiency
+  * - transmission line efficiency
     - Efficiency of transmission lines across all zones.
     - To calculate the transmission loss.

-  * - transline fix cost
+  * - transmission line fixed OM cost
-    - Fixed operation and maintenance costs of different technologies.
+    - Fixed operation and maintenance costs of transmission lines.
     - To calculate the system cost.

-  * - transline investment cost
-    - Investment cost of transmission lines.
-    - To calculate the system cost.

-  * - transline variable cost
+  * - transmission line lifetime
     - Variable operations and maintenance costs of transmission lines.
     - To calculate the system cost.

-  * - transline line lifetime
+  * - transmission line lifetime
     - Lifetime of transmission lines.
     - To calculate the retirement of transmission lines.

-  * - type
+  * - technology type
     - Categories of different technologies.
     - To specify ways of modelling different technologies.

-  * - zq
+  * - reservoir tailrace level-discharge function
-    - Relationship between tailrace elevation and total discharge for different reservoirs.
+    - Relationship between tailrace level and total discharge for different reservoirs.
-    - To calculate tailrace elevation based on the reservoir's discharge.
+    - To calculate tailrace level based on the reservoir's discharge.

-  * - zv
+  * - reservoir forebay level-volume function
-    - Relationship between forebay elevation and volume for different reservoirs
+    - Relationship between forebay level and volume for different reservoirs
-    - To calculate forebay elevation based on the reservoir's volume.
+    - To calculate forebay level based on the reservoir's volume.

 Preparing Inputs
 ----------------